 We are governed by a Board of Trustees who have overall legal and financial responsibility for the organisation.
-They direct the organisation’s long-term strategy and delegate implementation of the strategy to the Executive Director, based at the Head Office.
+They direct the organisation’s long-term strategy and delegate implementation of the strategy to the CEO, based at the Head Office.

 We are a membership organisation.
 Our members appoint our trustees at an Annual General Meeting.

 “Being part of GFS has been a privilege and has brought so many skills and opportunities into my life.
-Highlights of my time with GFS have been working with countless numbers of girls, at branch meetings, on day and residential trips and also being given the opportunity to attend GFS World Councils across the globe”.
+Highlights of my time with GFS have been working with countless numbers of girls at weekly meetings, on day and residential trips and also being given the opportunity to attend GFS World Councils across the globe”.

-Cristina is a junior doctor and has been involved in GFS for the past year volunteering as group leader at the Dunvant group, finding the experience rewarding and inspiring.
+Cristina is a junior doctor and has been involved in GFS for the past year, volunteering as group leader at GFS Dunvant and finding the experience rewarding and inspiring.

 Trustee and Treasurer